 Earl Grey cheesecake is the new favorite cheesecake in our farmhouse these days.
 With its luscious fragrance that fills the whole house while it’s baking to its creamy texture and delicate flavor, we are smitten.

 There are many wonderful cheesecake recipes in this world, like this lovely Minty Chocolate Chip Cheesecake or these delectable Pumpkin Cheesecake Bars, but for some reason this Earl Grey Cheesecake stands out in my family.

 Perhaps because it’s not too sweet, so it can be eaten without an accompanying sugar rush, or maybe it’s the ginger cookie crust that provides a wonderful burst of ginger mingling with the smooth cream cheese.
-Whatever the reason, it’s a lovely dessert to savor with a steaming cup of special tea such as Chocolate Hazelnut Dessert Tea with its rich, nutty flavor that goes so well with something sweet and creamy, or Coconut Macaron Dessert Tea with its buttery notes of almond and coconut.
+Whatever the reason, it’s a lovely dessert to savor with a steaming cup of special tea such as Chocolate Hazelnut tea with its rich, nutty flavor that goes so well with something sweet and creamy, or buttery and nutty Coconut Macaron toasted coconut tea.